coreyschwarz/myrepotest2/README.md

 # myrepotest2
-Repository for testing my Git/GitHub setup with R
+Repository for testing my Git/GitHub setup with R.
+This is a line from RStudio.
+Balegda.